ykbryan/bryanchua.com/_posts/2026-06-21-when-ai-builds-ai-operator-moat.md

 ## What Changes From Here

 Anthropic is honest about where this leads.
-It lays out three plausible futures: the trend stalls but today's capabilities diffuse widely; the labs keep seeing compounding efficiency gains, where humans set direction and AI automates execution; or AI systems themselves become capable of full recursive self-improvement.
+It lays out three plausible futures:
+1) the trend stalls but today's capabilities diffuse widely;
+2) the labs keep seeing compounding efficiency gains, where humans set direction and;
+3) AI automates execution; or AI systems themselves become capable of full recursive self-improvement.

 I think we've just entered the middle one.
 Fable 5 is the first model that makes the efficiency explosion feel real to me rather than theoretical.
 The open question is how fast the third arrives — and whether our institutions, our companies, and our own mental models can keep pace.

-What I'm doing about it: building Routero so that when the models get better, the scaffolding around them — governance, cost control, routing, memory — gets better too.
+What I'm doing about it: building Routero AI so that when the models get better, the scaffolding around them — governance, cost control, routing, memory — gets better too.
 The platform layer isn't the moat either.
 But it's infrastructure *for* moats.
 The real work is making sure the humans using these systems improve faster than the systems improve on their own.

 Because the day the models close the judgment gap — the day Claude sets direction as well as it executes — the operator advantage matters more, not less.
-You'll want to have already spent the time getting very good at working beside something that's about to become very powerful.
+You'll want to spend the time getting very good at working beside something that's about to become very powerful.

-That weekend with Fable 5 was a small reminder of how fast that day is coming.
+Last weekend with Fable 5 was a small reminder of how fast that era is coming.

 ---

-*Bryan Chua is CTO of GoPomelo and co-builder of Routero, an enterprise AI infrastructure platform.*
+*Bryan Chua is CTO of GoPomelo, Filigrain & Digital China and co-builder of Routero AI, an enterprise AI infrastructure platform.*

 **Sources:** Anthropic, [When AI builds itself](https://www.anthropic.com/institute/recursive-self-improvement) · Anthropic, [Claude Fable 5 and Claude Mythos 5](https://www.anthropic.com/news/claude-fable-5-mythos-5) · VentureBeat, [Anthropic says 80% of its new production code is now authored by Claude](https://venturebeat.com/technology/anthropic-says-80-of-its-new-production-code-is-now-authored-by-claude-how-your-enterprise-can-keep-up)